rjsolucky8989/PhantomMailer_pro/README.md

-# 💀 PhantomMailer
+# 💀 PhantomMailer Pro

-**PhantomMailer** is a web-based email spoofing tool built using Flask and Postfix.
+**PhantomMailer Pro** is a web-based email spoofing tool built using Flask and Postfix.
 It is designed for ethical red teaming, penetration testing, and SPF/DKIM/DMARC testing in secure lab environments.

 ---